DE89S/Anonymously-yours/README.md

 Anonymously-yours
 =================

-This is a personal blog, i write it here because i love the minimalistic UI.
+This is a personal blog, I write here because I love the UI.